stratisproject/StratisFullNode/Docker/README.md

 docker build . --no-cache
 ```

-## Run image on the MainNet rather than the TestNet.
+## Run image with modified configuration options

-Modify the Dockerfile to put the conf file in the right location and remove the "-testnet" from the run statement.
+Modify the Dockerfile to put the conf file in the right location and modify/uncomment the settings as needed.
+The path shown below is for StraxMain, other networks will require a modified path:

 ```
 ---

 COPY strax.conf.docker /root/.stratisnode/strax/StraxMain/strax.conf

----

-CMD ["dotnet", "run"]

 ```

-Also remove `testnet=1` from the `*.docker.conf` file.